Residential

 2. Resale of Flats

 In the resale of an apartment or flat, a no-objection certificate issued by the housing society guarantees that the seller has no pending issues concerning maintenance charges, electricity bills, or legal matters.
 The society NOC is a compulsory document for initiating a legal property transfer.
-The non-availability of such a document can lead to a rejection of registration or an objection letter from the local bodies.

-3. Bank Mortgage or Loan Closure
+3. Bank NOC After Home Loan Closure

 4. Government or Allotted Land Transfers